-Welcome to Chechnya changed the names and facial details of all those victims interviewed.
-In order to protect their human rights from further state persecution.
+Welcome to Chechnya changed the names and facial details of all those victims interviewed to protect their human rights from further state persecution.

-As someone who has spent my adult life fighting for LGBTQ equality, I watched the growing persecution of LGBTQ people in Russia with horror.
-The introduction of the 2013 ‘gay propaganda law’ a mere tool for state-sanctioned oppression.
-As men, teenagers and women found themselves subject to horrific treatment.
-With victims suffering humiliation, degradation, and abuse at the hands of gangs who aimed to purify Russian society.
-Many of those victims mere teenagers who could be manipulated and threatened with ease.
-Their plight often caught on social media posts openly available on platforms that should have protected them.
-But these human rights abuses found an even greater evil in the hands of Ramzan Kadyrov.
-The Putin loving puppet leader of Chechnya, a state of ‘independent’ government directly controlled by the Kremlin.
-As stories beginning to emerge in 2017 of torture, murder, and the social cleansing of LGBTQ people.
+As someone who has spent my adult life fighting for LGBTQ+ equality, I have watched the growing persecution of LGBTQ+ people in Russia with horror.
+Here the introduction of the 2013 ‘gay propaganda law’ was a mere tool for state-sanctioned oppression as men, teenagers and women found themselves subject to horrific treatment.
+Victims have suffered humiliation, degradation, and abuse at the hands of gangs whose sole aim is to purify Russian society.
+Many of those victims were mere teenagers who could be manipulated and threatened easily.
+Their plight caught on social media posts that remain openly available on platforms that should have protected them.
+But these human rights abuses have found an even greater evil in the hands of Ramzan Kadyrov, the Putin loving puppet leader of Chechnya.
+Here, stories began to emerge in 2017 of torture, murder, and the social cleansing of LGBTQ+ people.

 David French opens his film with Isteev (an LGBT rights activist in Moscow) answering a desperate call from a young woman in the Chechen capital Grozny.
-Her hidden sexuality recently outed by her uncle.
-Who is demanding sex as payment for his continued silence; her father a high-ranking official who would rather see his daughter dead than a lesbian.
-Isteev is more than aware that lesbians often disappear in Chechnya at the hands of their family members.
-His concerns immediately leading to a plan to smuggle her out to a place of safety.
-While he and his colleagues explore the potential for asylum in another country.
-His role as part of the Moscow Community Center for LGBT+ Initiatives, already having secured the safety of dozens of LGBTQ people.
+She has recently been outed by her uncle after refusing to have sex with him for his silence.
+But to add to her plight, her father is a high-ranking government official who would rather her dead than a lesbian.
+As he listens intently, Isteev is more than aware that lesbians often disappear in Chechnya at the hands of their family members leading him to plan her escape to a place of safety.
+Isteev works for the Moscow Community Center for LGBT+ Initiatives, where he risks his own life to get others to safety.

-It is within one of the centres hidden safe houses in Moscow that we meet ‘Grisha’; an ethnic Russian detained while briefly working in Chechnya.
-His life forever changed after being incarcerated by the Chechen police.
-Spending days undergoing integration, torture, beatings, and humiliation.
-Before suddenly being allowed to leave due to being a Russian citizen.
-A release subject to the threat of death if spoke about his treatment.
-His experiences not only having left scars but a knowledge of the torture and murder of those less fortunate than himself.
-His trauma only continuing as the lives of his family and boyfriend of 10 years are also threatened.
+Meanwhile, in one of the centres hidden safe houses in Moscow, we meet ‘Grisha’, an ethnic Russian detained while working in Chechnya.
+Grisha spent days undergoing torture, beatings, and humiliation due to his perceived sexuality before suddenly being allowed to leave as a Russian citizen.
+However, his release was subject to the threat of death if he spoke about his treatment.
+It is immediately apparent that Grisha’a experiences have left lasting scars made worse by a sense of guilt for those he knows were tortured and murdered.

-Welcome to Chechnya is a harrowing but urgent journey into the horror of social cleansing in our 21st Century world.
-The evil of genocide and murder still alive in states where toxic masculinity and hate define acceptance and freedom.
-Shining a light on the flagrant persecution and murder of those deemed subhuman by leaders who wield power free of control.
-While reminding us all that our LGBTQ community is a global one; our duty wherever we live to protect our LGBTQ brothers and sisters.
+However, French rightly focuses his camera on the survivors rescued by Isteev, Baranova and their colleagues.
+Here each individual’s urgent fight for freedom and human rights challenges the world’s indifference while shining a light on the dictators who encourage hate.
+The result is a harrowing and urgent journey into the horror of social cleansing in our 21st Century world.
+In truth, genocide, torture, and murder are still realities in states where toxic masculinity and hate reign supreme.
+French shines a light on the leaders who wield their power free of control while reminding us all that our LGBTQ+ community is global.
+And here, our shared duty, wherever we may live, is to protect our LGBTQ brothers and sisters.

 Director: David France